 – films made by professional filmmakers or film school students in collaboration with anthropologists or other social scientists at any stage of the production.

-The 9th Athens Ethnographic Film Festival – Ethnofest will take place in November 21st-25th 2018.
+*The 10th Athens Ethnographic Film Festival – Ethnofest will take place from 27th November to 4th December 2019.